akhenakh/dico/README.md

 ### Example usage with mongo
 We know we want to update only some fields firstname and email, so we fetch the object with no field, update our fields then update, later we create a new user and save it.
-Not the rename_field function which is provided in pydictobj as shortcut.
+Not the rename_field function which is provided in PyDictObj as shortcut.

     class User(Document):
 		id = ObjectIdField(default=ObjectId(), required=True, aliases=['_id'])